The Discovery Learning Laboratory has three Dimension 3D prototyping machines: an Elite, a 1200ES, and a uPrint.

 - Average cost of printing is approximately $5-$6 per cubic inch.

 However, we do not charge for the use of the printers... yet.
+We will be curious about anything bigger than 10 cubic inches in size.
 Please

 keep this in mind.